-When your boiler breaks down and there’s no hot water, you wouldn’t think twice before about out a gas engineer.
-But how often do you check they’re actually qualified as gas safe before you let them into your home and start work on your boiler?
-Research has discovered that only three in five people fail to check the gas engineer they’ve called is registered as gas safe.
+When your boiler breaks down and there’s no hot water, you don’t think twice before calling out a gas engineer.
+But how often do you check they’re actually qualified and gas safe before you let them into your home and start work?
+Research has discovered that three in five people fail to check the gas engineer they’ve called is registered as gas safe.

 Naturally, you’re likely to assume that someone marketing themselves as a gas engineer would be fully qualified as such, however, that might not always be the case.

-This worrying figure means that 60% percent of people are putting themselves, families and neighbours at harm.
+This worrying figure means that 60% of people are putting themselves, families and neighbours at risk of harm.
 This could be anything from gas leaks and fires to explosions and carbon monoxide poisoning.

 “Don’t cut corners when it comes to gas safety.